JustLolo/terraform-basic/env-config/README.md

 # Folder for environment configuration commands.
 Just to make mine/your life easier

+## allow the user to run sudo withtout asking for a password
+-> Run the following command
+sudo visudo

+-> Add the following to the bottom of the file and substitute 'username' -> for your own linux username augartep92     ALL=(ALL) NOPASSWD:ALL

 ## history template for most used commands

 ### copy .bash_history_template in $HOME aka ~/